781flyingdutchman/background_downloader/README.md

 ---
 **NOTE**

-This is the last major version to support Dart 2 and will be maintained until the end of 2023.
-If you are using Dart 3 then please use version 7 or above.
+This version requires Dart 3.
+If you need support for Dart 2 please use version `^6.1.1`, which will be maintained until the end of 2023.

 ---